 Green Chef’s Vegetarian plan includes a range of USDA-certified organic vegetarian meal kits filled with plant-based proteins and whole food sides.
 Recipes can be prepared in about 30 minutes.
 You can mix and match meals from Vegan, Veggie, and non-veggie plans to ease your transition.

-Our reviewer really tasted the high quality of Green Chef’s organic produce when they tested out the service.
+We appreciated the high quality of Green Chef’s organic produce when we tested out the service.
 The service is owned by HelloFresh, and serves as a premium, more expensive option for people who value organic ingredients.

 What’s easy about Green Chef’s service is that ingredients arrive perfectly portioned and many of its sauces and marinades are premixed.
 Recipe cards are super easy to follow since they include simple language and pictures for each step of the prep process.